BStaff1986/Dataquest-Assignments/README.md

 </tr>
 <tr>
 <td colspan="4">
 The purpose of this guided project was to apply our knowledge of matplotlib customization options.
-Using a dataset describing the outcomes and gender of recent graduates from 173 different majors, a pair of graphs are created.
+Using a dataset describing employment outcomes and gender of recent graduates from 173 different majors, a pair of graphs are created.
 Code is used to add and rotate labels, constrain the range of the graph, and to create a figure with 4 subplots.<p>

 Libraries used:<p>
 <li>pandas</li>